 (10) Any other factor affecting the best interest of the child.

-The party proposing the relocation has the burden of establishing that the relocation will serve the best interest of the child based on the above factors.
+The party proposing the move has the burden of establishing that the relocation will serve the best interest of the child based on the above factors.

 Each party has the burden of establishing the integrity of that party’s motives in either seeking a relocation or seeking to prevent the relocation.